 Interactive Brokers' most standout fee is its pricing.
 Trades start at 0.5 cents per share with a $1 minimum per share and 1% trade value maximum, which can be a big money saver for penny stock traders.
 Under the tiered pricing structure, rates range from USD $0.0035 to $0.0005 per share with a 35 cent per-trade minimum and 1% maximum per order.

 This unique pricing structure is perfect for penny stock traders starting out small.
 But while fees per share are low, that doesn’t mean it has low quality trading platforms.
 Interactive Brokers also offers top-of-the-line desktop, web, and mobile trading platforms.

 With its newer IBot, you can trade hands free with Alexa or inside of Facebook Messenger, an added bit of fun when you buy and sell shares.

-Fidelity offers $4.95 trades, access to the Pink Sheets, and some of the best research tools available.
+Fidelity offers $0 commission stock trades and $0.65 contracts, access to the Pink Sheets, and some of the best research tools available.
 Research may be limited on penny stocks in general, but Fidelity’s focus on education and investor empowerment makes it stand out for what you can find on listed stocks.

 Fidelity is a high-quality brokerage all around, and it can go head-to-head with Schwab on pricing, platforms, and research.
 It is the overall best brokerage for retirement-focused investors, and much of what makes it stand out there also applies to penny stocks.

-For research, you’ll get access to Ned Davis, Thomson Reuters, McLean Capital Management, Recognia, and about 20 others.
+For research, you’ll get access to approximately 20 third-party offerings including Ned Davis, Thomson Reuters, McLean Capital Management, Recognia, and others.